 “Apparently, the old saying that politicians and the military tend to fight the “last war” a second time, applies here as well.
 Impressions from most recent experiences are, after all, the freshest.
 However, it can also mean that we end up viewing the current crisis through the wrong filter.
 The situation and the development of the conflict in Syria are in many respects more reminiscent of Bosnia than Iraq or Afghanistan.
 And Bosnia continues to offer lessons that are more relevant today than ever.

 “All officials and policymakers involved are surely aware that the current policy being pursued by the West and the international community with regards to the Syrian conflict is completely insufficient and unacceptable.
 Appeals, sanctions, embargos, certain forms of support for the opposition, diplomatic offensives, and mediation attempts: In the end all that has been — rather half-heartedly — undertaken by external parties has failed in Syria, as it did in Bosnia prior to 1995.

 “A first key similarity between the two conflicts can be found in the (initial) inability to get the fighting parties together around a table in order to achieve a viable diplomatic solution.
 Just like Slobodan Milosevic in the 1990s, Syria’s president Bashar al-Assad sees no obligation at present to negotiate seriously.
 In Bosnia, too, peace plans and blueprints (“Vance-Owen”) were laid out in the early stages, but led to nothing because of the West’s lack of willingness to implement them.”

 Meanwhile Slate has a list of some of the key arguments being made by either side.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.